Here are my personal suggestions on what’s hot in Brisbane this summer and ways to celebrate the Australia Day long weekend.

 1. Listen to Triple J’s Hottest 100 all weekend

 Triple JJJ has decided to make the diplomatic decision to move this event from Australia day proper to the 4th weekend.
 The good news with this move is that you can party all day Saturday and recover Sunday.
-Or did it all again on Sunday with 100 to 200.
-Full details about triple j’s hottest 100 weekend.
+Or do it all again on Sunday with songs from 100 to 200.

 2. Southbank Local Bands and Fireworks